Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 • difficulty losing fat

-Thyroid health plays an important role in metabolic efficiency.
+Thyroid health is therefore an important part of metabolic efficiency.

 Hormone Imbalance and Weight Gain